Krafpy/Boids-and-Marching-Cubes/README.md

 The marching cubes algorithm is implemented with the ability to share vertices between triangles to reduce the memory cost.
 A smooth rendering is added by calculating interpolated normals for each vertices, used then for the default Gouraud shading performed by the GPU.
 A CPU floodfill is also performed on the density field to remove regions with a number of points less than `minRegionSize`.
 This avoids generating random small floating shapes.

 ### Boids
 The boids follow the rules described by Craig Reynolds in his [original paper](https://www.cs.toronto.edu/~dt/siggraph97-course/cwr87/) : _cohesion_, _alignment_ and _separation_, as well as obstacle avoidance by _steer to avoid_ method.
-The terrain detection is done by checking for a cube that intersects the surface (configuration different from 0) along a ray, in a distance range of `predicitonLength`.
+The terrain detection is done by checking for a cube that intersects the surface (configuration different from 0) along a ray, in a distance range of `predictionLength`.
 No triangle intersection is performed.
 The bounding box is also interpreted as an obstacle.
 Boids colors are simply a mix of the main `boidColor` defined in the configuration, and some random offset scaled by `boidColorDeviation` for each boid.

 ![Screenshot](screenshots/screenshot7.PNG)